laurence79/autodep/README.md

 ```

 ### Setup

+The container can work without any reflection support - you can register all of your types and their dependencies manually, but `reflect-metadata` and the `@injectable()` decorator it enables really simplifies this.

+#### `reflect-metadata`
+This library uses the [reflect-metadata](https://github.com/rbuckton/reflect-metadata) package to add reflection support to your javascript output, but it only does this when a class has been decorated.

 Be sure to import `relfect-metadata` in your entrypoint.

-This library uses the [reflect-metadata](https://github.com/rbuckton/reflect-metadata) package to add reflection support to your javascript output, but it only does this when a class has been decorated.
 ```ts
 // index.ts